XRPLF/xrpl-dev-portal/content/concept-freeze.md

 ### Using `rippled` ###

-To enable Global Freeze on an account, send an `AccountSet` transaction with the [asfGlobalFreeze flag value](reference-transaction-format.html#accountset-flags) in the `SetFlag` field.
+To enable Global Freeze on an address, send an `AccountSet` transaction with the [asfGlobalFreeze flag value](reference-transaction-format.html#accountset-flags) in the `SetFlag` field.
 To disable Global Freeze, put the asfGlobalFreeze flag value in the `ClearFlag` field instead.

 Example of submitting an AccountSet transaction to enable Global Freeze using the [WebSocket API](reference-rippled.html#websocket-api):